Damien Hirst: Early life and training

 Hirst was born Damien Steven Brennan in Bristol and grew up in Leeds with his Irish mother who worked for the Citizens Advice Bureau.
 He never met his father; his mother married his stepfather when Hirst was two, and the couple divorced 10 years later.
 His stepfather was reportedly a motor mechanic.

-His mother stated that she lost control of her son when he was young, as he was notably arrested on two occasions for shoplifting.
+His mother stated that she lost control of her son when he was young; he was arrested on two occasions for shoplifting.
 Hirst sees her as someone who would not tolerate rebellion: she cut up his bondage trousers and heated one of his Sex Pistols vinyl records on the cooker to turn it into a fruit bowl (or a plant pot).
 He says, "If she didn't like how I was dressed, she would quickly take me away from the bus stop".
 She did, though, encourage his liking for drawing, which was his only successful educational subject.

 His art teacher at Allerton Grange School "pleaded" for Hirst to be allowed to enter the sixth form, where he took two A-levels, achieving an "E" grade in art.
 He was refused admission to Jacob Kramer College when he first applied, but attended the art school after a subsequent successful application to the Foundation Diploma course.

 He went to an exhibition of work by Francis Davison, staged by Julian Spalding at the Hayward Gallery in 1983.
-Davison created abstract collages from torn and cut coloured paper which, Hirst said, "blew me away", and which he modelled his own work on for the next two years.
+Davison created abstract collages from torn and cut coloured paper which, Hirst said, "blew me away", and which inspired his own work for the next two years.

 He worked for two years on London building sites, then studied Fine Art at Goldsmiths College (1986–89), although again he was refused a place the first time he applied.
 In 2007, Hirst was quoted as saying of An Oak Tree by Goldsmiths' senior tutor, Michael Craig-Martin: "That piece is, I think, the greatest piece of conceptual sculpture.
 I still can't get it out of my head."
 While a student, Hirst had a placement at a mortuary, an experience that influenced his later themes and materials.
 While an art student, Hirst was an assistant at Anthony d'Offay's gallery.